 what is hipaa?

-HIPAA is the acronym for the Health Insurance Portability and Accountability Act that was passed by the US Congress in 1996.
-HIPAA does the following:
+HIPAA — the Health Insurance Portability and Accountability Act — was passed by the US Congress in 1996.
+It was designed to modernize healthcare information standards while establishing robust protections for patient data.
+At its core, HIPAA does four things:

-• Provides the ability to transfer and continue health insurance coverage for millions of American workers and their families when they change or lose their jobs
+• Provides the ability to transfer and continue health insurance coverage for American workers and their families when they change or lose their jobs

-• Mandates industry-wide standards for health care information on electronic billing and other processes
+• Mandates industry-wide standards for healthcare information on electronic billing and related processes

 • Requires the protection and confidential handling of Protected Health Information (PHI)